Phoenix STS Logo

 Safety, Health and Welfare at Work Act 2005

-Sections 8, 9, and 10 require employers to provide information, training, and supervision for employee safety.
+Sections 8, 9 and 10 require employers to give staff the information, training, and supervision they need to work safely.
 Section 11 requires emergency plans, firefighting measures, and evacuation procedures.
-Section 19 requires fire safety risk assessments.
+Section 19 requires risk assessments, which include fire risks.
+In plain terms: every healthcare employer must train staff for a fire and plan how the building empties.
 View on Irish Statute Book

 Benefits of Healthcare Fire Safety Training